Very few species on Earth can impregnate themselves — but crocodiles may be the next on the list.

-Although the pregnancy occurred in 2018, scientists recently tested the fetus and determined it was 99.9% “genetically identical” to its mother, according to Euronews.
+Although the pregnancy occurred in 2018, scientists tested the fetus in 2023 and determined it was 99.9% “genetically identical” to its mother, according to Euronews.

 The female crocodile laid seven eggs, which were artificially incubated by zookeepers.
 Six eggs reportedly contained “non-discernable” matter, while the remaining egg contained a fetus — which was stillborn but still fully formed.